oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Introduction

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
-If there is no option to register your database, it is because you are working in a region that does not have the Oracle Data Safe service enabled in it.
 A registered database is referred to as a **target database** in Oracle Data Safe.

-After registration, you need to grant roles to the Oracle Data Safe service account on your target database to enable Oracle Data Safe features on it.
-The roles are different for Autonomous Databases versus non-Autonomous Databases.
-For non-Autonomous databases, you can grant roles prior to or after registering your database.
-For Autonomous Databases, you first need to register your database, which unlocks the Oracle Data Safe pre-seeded service account, and then grant and revoke roles as needed.
-For an Autonomous Database on Shared Exadata Infrastructure, which is what you use in this workshop, all roles are already granted by default, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
+After registration, you need to grant roles to the Oracle Data Safe service account on your Autonomous Database.
+The roles determine which Oracle Data Safe features you can use with your database.
+It's important that you first register your Autonomous Database with Oracle Data Safe before granting roles because registration unlocks the Oracle Data Safe pre-seeded service account.
+After registration, you can grant and revoke Oracle Data Safe roles as needed.
+For an Autonomous Database on Shared Exadata Infrastructure, which is what you use in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).

+*Note: The Oracle Data Safe roles are different for Autonomous Databases versus non-Autonomous Databases.
+For non-Autonomous databases, you can grant roles before or after registering your database.*

-Begin by registering your Autonomous Transaction Database (ATP) with Oracle Data Safe and loading sample data into it.
-Access Oracle Data Safe in Oracle Cloud Infrastructure and view the list of registered target databases to which you have access.
-Review Security Center.
-Security Center is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, Settings, and the Oracle Data Safe dashboard.
+Begin by registering your Autonomous Transaction Database (ATP) with Oracle Data Safe.
+Next, grant the Data Masking role to the Oracle Data Safe service account on your target database.
+Navigate to Oracle Data Safe in Oracle Cloud Infrastructure and view the list of registered target databases to confirm yours is listed.
+Explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, Settings, and the Oracle Data Safe dashboard.

 Estimated Lab Time: 30 minutes